Lie group: History

 Lie's ideas did not stand in isolation from the rest of mathematics.
 In fact, his interest in the geometry of differential equations was first motivated by the work of Carl Gustav Jacobi, on the theory of partial differential equations of first order and on the equations of classical mechanics.
-Much of Jacobi's work was published posthumously in the 1860s, generating enormous interest in France and Germany (Hawkins, p.
-43).
+Much of Jacobi's work was published posthumously in the 1860s, generating enormous interest in France and Germany.
 Lie's idée fixe was to develop a theory of symmetries of differential equations that would accomplish for them what Évariste Galois had done for algebraic equations: namely, to classify them in terms of group theory.
 Lie and other mathematicians showed that the most important equations for special functions and orthogonal polynomials tend to arise from group theoretical symmetries.
 In Lie's early work, the idea was to construct a theory of continuous groups, to complement the theory of discrete groups that had developed in the theory of modular forms, in the hands of Felix Klein and Henri Poincaré.
 The initial application that Lie had in mind was to the theory of differential equations.
 On the model of Galois theory and polynomial equations, the driving conception was of a theory capable of unifying, by the study of symmetry, the whole area of ordinary differential equations.
-However, the hope that Lie Theory would unify the entire field of ordinary differential equations was not fulfilled.
+However, the hope that Lie theory would unify the entire field of ordinary differential equations was not fulfilled.
 Symmetry methods for ODEs continue to be studied, but do not dominate the subject.
 There is a differential Galois theory, but it was developed by others, such as Picard and Vessiot, and it provides a theory of quadratures, the indefinite integrals required to express solutions.